 Her work ties together ecopsychology, earth-based spiritual wisdom, bioregional literacy, art and storytelling to help westerners become indigenous to these lands and waters we now live with.
-From such a consciousness state of belonging, environmental behavior change can more easily shift in our minds from being a perceived burden to being a chosen joy.
+This work can be done wherever you are living, from rural to extremely urban environments.
+When approached from a consciousness state of belonging, environmental behavior change can more easily shift in our minds from being a perceived burden to being a chosen joy.

-In addition to that work, Tina is an accomplished visual and performance artist.
-She has served as Artist-In-Residence in rural CA and NV, shown art in numerous venues across the west, worked as an actor, storyteller, and singer, and led singing through the open group EnChantMent.
-Her current artistic passion is building community joy through calling contra and barn dances.
+In addition to ecopsychological work, Tina is an accomplished visual and performance artist.
+Her current artistic passion is building community joy through calling contra and barn dances (see calendar), and crafting implements for sacred ceremony such as drums and masks.
+She has also served as visual Artist-In-Residence in rural California and Nevada, shown visual art in numerous venues across the west, worked as an actor, storyteller, and singer, facilitated many seasonal and life-change ceremonies, employed myth-telling in much of her work with groups in the outdoors, and led singing through the open (and perfection-free) group EnChantMent.

 For more yet, check out the pages and links on this site.